milvus-io/milvus/docs/developer_guides/appendix_a_basic_components.md

 func (nodeCtx *nodeCtx) Start(ctx context.Context) error
 ```

 *Start()* will enter a loop.
-In each iteration, it tries to collect input messges from *inputChan*, then prepare node's input.
-When input is ready, it will trigger *node.Operate*.
+In each iteration, it tries to collect input messages from *inputChan*, then prepares the node's input.
+When the input is ready, it will trigger *node.Operate*.
 When *node.Operate* returns, it sends the returned *Msg* to *outputChans*, which connects to the downstreams' *inputChans*.

 ```go
 type TimeTickedFlowGraph struct {